Skip to content

 Sex

 Hair transplants are suitable for both men and women experiencing hair loss.
-The underlying cause and pattern of hair loss may differ between sexes, but the transplant procedure can help address these concerns in both cases.
+The underlying cause and pattern of hair loss may differ between men and women, but the transplant procedure can help address these concerns in both cases.

 Genetics